priyansh007/AskToVideobot2/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using the `pip install -r requirements.txt` command.
-3. Install ffmpeg by running `sudo apt-get install ffmpeg`.
-4. Run fronend using `streamlit run frontend.py`.
+3. Run fronend using `streamlit run frontend.py`.

 Now, you're ready to explore the capabilities of AskToVideoBot and enhance your video interaction experience.